henrikw/eqt/README.md

 ## Setting up and running the program:

-Check out the code from github:
+Check out the code from GitHub:

 ```
 git clone git@github.com:henrikw/eqt.git